Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Proofs for Unobserved Exogenous States

-To start we give the hard instance for time-inhomogeneous Exo-MDPs.
+To start we give the hard instance as a function of $r$ for time-inhomogeneous Exo-MDPs $\MDP_{ns}$.

-{\bf Setup of the hard time-inhomogeneous Exo-MDP $\MDP_{ns}$.} We follow the same basic construction as the hard Exo-MDP instance in~\cref{sec:stationary_lower_bound_H}, but now allow the latent parameter $Z$ for the exogenous state distribution to differ across each stage in $h=1,2,\dots,\frac{H}{2}$.
+\paragraph{Construction of the hard instance.} We follow the same basic construction as the hard Exo-MDP instance in~\cref{sec:stationary_lower_bound_H}, but now allow the latent parameter $Z$ for the exogenous state distribution to differ across each stage in $h=1,2,\dots,\frac{H}{2}$.
+For convenience, we again set $d = 2r$ and assume that $r > H$.